GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ### Processing methods

 Once the text is cleaned and formatted it can be computationally processed by a number of different methods, depending on your analysis needs.
-This is large scale and quantifiable.
 Explore some of popular the methods below.
 It is important to note that you will still need to make meaning of and from the results.

 #### Natural language processing (NLP) techniques